Analysis by Raman Spectroscopy in the laboratory

 A Raman spectroscopy system typically includes the following components:

-1. Laser source : illuminates the sample with a monochromatic beam (often in the visible or near infrared).
+1. Laser source : illuminates the sample with a monochromatic beam (often in the visible or near-infrared).

 2. Optical collection system : captures the light scattered by the sample.

-3. Optical filtering : eliminates elastically scattered light (Rayleigh) to retain only the Raman signal.
+3. Optical filtering : eliminates elastically scattered (Rayleigh) light to retain only the Raman signal.

-4. Spectrometer and detector (CCD) : analyze the energy variations of the scattered photons to generate a Raman spectrum.
+4. Spectrometer and detector (CCD) : analyze the energy variations of scattered photons to generate a Raman spectrum.

 Technical characteristics of Raman spectroscopy